SGNovice/Disease-detection-using-chest-xrays/README.md

 Given our time constraint, we chose to divide ourselves into sub-teams corresponding to the demarcated phases of this project.
 The benefit of this approach was a smooth iterative process - where we could have quick adjustments from previous phases to facilitate better outcomes for a subsequent phase - and speed due to parallel implementations at the various phases.
-We also adopted a scrum model, where the entire period was a sprint, and stand-up sessions within at most 2-day intervals served for a progress update and team re-orientation where it was necessitated.
+We also adopted a scrum model, where the entire period was a sprint, and stand-up sessions within 2-day intervals served for progress updates and team re-orientation where it was necessitated.
 Finally, our team model allowed us to use initial cycles as an exploration to inform our final data selection and preprocessing, and model strategies.
 With each cycle, we redefined our goals while maintaining the general objective of facilitating faster lung X-ray assessments.